 Jake is dedicated to sharing his ongoing study of yoga, pranayama, reiki, meditation, and wellness modalities with all his students.
-Jake trained at Yoga on High and received his RYT-200 in 2014.
-He is also a Reiki Master Teacher, student of Zen and Tibetan Buddhism, and has certifications and specializations in Yoga for Athletes, Pranayama, Restorative, and Trauma Informed Yoga.
+He obtained his 500-Hour from Carolina Yoga Company and is also a Reiki Master Teacher, student of Zen and Tibetan Buddhism, and has certifications and specializations in Yoga for Athletes, Pranayama, Restorative, and Trauma-Informed Yoga.
 In October 2016, his work with underserved youth was recognized with a “Distinguished Community Partner of 2016” award given by Kaleidoscope Youth Center.
 In 2017, Jake was named one of the top fitness instructors in Columbus by Columbus Navigator.

-Jake is co-founder of Danja Yoga and Wellness, Inc. He has a corporate career as a Business Analyst with J. P. Morgan Chase holding an Associate of Applied Science in Technology and Business from West Virginia University and Bachelor of Business Administration from Franklin University.
+Jake is co-founder of Danja Yoga.
+He has a corporate career as a Business Analyst with J. P. Morgan Chase holding an Associate of Applied Science in Technology and Business from West Virginia University and Bachelor of Business Administration from Franklin University.

 Come and Practice with Us!